Need to know

 Check what's included

 Discounts aren't everything.
 Some funds that charge single parents the same as families may offer cheaper policies with better value for money than other funds that do offer a discount.
 Use our tool to compare health insurance and see which policies are best for your situation and needs.

 If you've finished having children, you may be considering downgrading to a policy without pregnancy and fertility cover – but this isn't as simple as it might seem.

-In principle it makes sense not to pay for cover you won't be using, but very few policies exclude pregnancy and fertility services without also excluding things you may still need, and those that do are often only a few dollars cheaper than full cover policies.
+In principle it makes sense not to pay for cover you won't be using, but very few policies exclude pregnancy and fertility services without also excluding things you may still need, and those that do are often only a few dollars cheaper than full cover Gold policies.
 Some are even more expensive than policies that cover everything.

 You might find yourself without cover for something you'll actually need

 There's another pitfall: policies that restrict or exclude some procedures can be changed to exclude more procedures.
-So, unless you keep fully on track of all the material the fund sends you and regularly check your policy, you might find yourself without cover for something you'll actually need.
+So, unless you keep track of all the material the fund sends you and regularly check your policy, you might find yourself without cover for something you'll actually need.